paraswap/paraswap-dex-lib/src/dex/verified/README.md

 1. clone the verified-paraswap repo using command:
    `git clone https://github.com/verified-network/verified-paraswap.git`
    or clone any branch incase master branch is nott up to date:
-   `it clone -b {branch-name} https://github.com/verified-network/verified-paraswap.git`
+   `git clone -b {branch-name} https://github.com/verified-network/verified-paraswap.git`

 2. Install dependencies: under the base directory 'verified-paraswap' run command:
    `yarn install`

 3. Add .env file: Verified tests run on polygon(137) chain and it requires an ethers provider to run.
-Create an infura account and add api key infura url will be used to initialize the provider.
+Create an infura account and add api key, infura url will be used to initialize the provider.
    From the base directory 'verified-paraswap' create a new file with name '.env'.
    In the env file add the parameter:
    `HTTP_PROVIDER_137= https://polygon-mainnet.infura.io/v3/{infura-api-key}`